A-R0n/Big-0/README.md

 > Space Complexity

-    --when you have a two dimensional array of size nxn, this will require O(n^2)
+    --when you have a two dimensional array of size nxn, this will require O(n^2).
+    -- takes up memory and adds to the call stack with higher complexity.
     -- O(n^2) is quadratic runtime.
 The program gets a exponentially slower when the dataset gets bigger.

 > Drop the Constants